-Timothy Isaiah Courtright, aka: Long-Haired Jim (1848-1887) – A lawman and outlaw , Courtright was elected city marshal of Fort Worth, Texas in 1876.
-He became a U.S. Deputy Marshal in 1883, and participated in the American Valley murders in New Mexico, after which he became a fugitive.
+Timothy Isaiah Courtright, aka Long-Haired Jim (1848-1887) – A lawman and outlaw, Courtright was elected city marshal of Fort Worth, Texas, in 1876.
+He became a U.S. Deputy Marshal in 1883 and participated in the American Valley murders in New Mexico, after which he became a fugitive.
 He was later acquitted.
-He was killed by Luke Short in a gunfight in 1887.
+Luke Short killed him in a gunfight in 1887.

 Charlie “Lollycooler” Crawford (18??-1878) – A member of the Seven Rivers Warriors during the Lincoln County War in New Mexico, he was killed by Regulator Herrera in Lincoln, New Mexico on July 17, 1878.

 David “Davy” Crockett (1853?-1876) – A gunman and outlaw, Crockett was the nephew of the more famous Davy Crockett of Alamo fame.
 After escaping from a Texas prison in 1872, he made his way to Cimarron, New Mexico, where he and an accomplice killed three black soldiers in cold blood.
 He was later shot dead while resisting arrest.